alecvance/Nestools/README.md

 The log files show the following per line in order:
 	datetime, inside temperature, inside relative humidity, current state, target temperature.

+Temperatures are in Fahrenheit, but can be changed to Celsius with little effort.